-Gerber became general manager of Bavette’s Bar & Boeuf in 2016.
-There, he was responsible for all areas of service, including guest relations, human resources, education and scheduling for the bustling River North steakhouse.
+Gerber then became general manager of Bavette’s Bar & Boeuf in 2016.
+He was responsible for all areas of service, including guest relations, human resources, education and scheduling for the bustling River North steakhouse.
 He also learned the skills of being a bartender.
 "I always knew about beverage.
 I was familiar with the bartender tools.
-I just never put them together myself."
+I just never had the opportunity to put them together."

-Through a mutual friend, Gerber again connected with John Shields and Karen Urie Shields of Smyth + The Loyalist.
+Through a mutual friend, Gerber reconnected with John Shields and Karen Urie Shields of Smyth + The Loyalist.
 Having forged friendships with both John and Karen prior, once offered the position of general manager he immediately accepted.
 “It feels like home,” says Gerber.
-“The front and back-of-the-house teams get along so well, which is a testament to John and Karen's leadership and familial aspect that they've implanted into the matrix here.”
+“The front and back-of-the-house teams get along so well, which is a testament to John and Karen's leadership and familial aspect that they've implanted into the matrix.”